Hammarn/1MB335/Lab5.md

 #### Step 2c: Prepare the input file for the alignment program

 Now that you have a better idea of the sequences you are working with, it is time to prepare the input for the alignment program.
-For that, you will need a fasta file with all the **mitochondrial** sequences.
+For that, you will need **one** fasta file with **all the mitochondrial sequences**.
 Try to use the command line: You can do it as below (or in a smarter way using `*` if you remember)

 ```
 cat file1 file2 file2 > threefiles